A quantization of the $\operatorname{SL}_2(\mathbb{C})$ Chern-Simons invariant of tangle exteriors: State-sum description of the invariant and examples

-We explain how to reduce the definitions of the previous section to an explicit tensor contraction.
-Let \((L,K)\) be a link with a distinguished component \(K\), and choose a decorated representation \(\rho : \pi(L) \to \slg\) and a log-decoration \(\mathfrak{s}\).
-Fix a cut presentation diagram \(D\) of \((L,K)\), i.e.\ choose a tangle diagram with one incoming and outgoing boundary strand whose closure is \(L\) so that the open component is \(K\).
-The representation \(\rho\) gives a coloring of the arcs of \(D\) by pairs \((g,[v])\) where \(g \in \slg\) and \([v]\) is a \(g\)-eigenspace.
+Now let \(\rho\) be a decorated representation of \(L\).
 Choose a nonzero vector \(u \in \shadset = \mathbb{C}^{2} \setminus \set{0}\) for one of the regions of \(D\) and color the others according to \cref{def:shadow coloring}; we now have a shadow coloring of \(D\).
 If the region and segment parameters of \cref{def:chi parameters} are all nonzero, then our coloring is admissible.
-If not, we can always modify \(\rho\) and/or \(u\) by a gauge transformation to an admissible representation, and this does not affect the value of the invariant.
+If not, we can always modify \(\rho\) and/or \(u\) by a gauge transformation to an admissible representation.
+This does not affect the value of the invariant.

-Now that we have an admissible shadow-colored diagram \(D\) we can choose a log-coloring \(\mathfrak{f}\) by picking logarithms of the segment, region, and meridian parameters.
-Make these choices so that the log-meridians and log-longitudes agree with \(\mathfrak{s}\); this can always be adjusted by shifting the choice of logarithms.
-Using the log-coloring we can assign tensors to every critical point and crossing as described in \cref{fig:pivotal-structure-indices,fig:crossing-tensors-rotated-positive,fig:crossing-tensors-rotated-negative}.
-Composition of these corresponds to tensor contraction.
-After summing all internal indices over \(\mathbb{Z}/\nr \mathbb{Z}\) we obtain a \(\nr \times \nr\) matrix \(\qfunc{D}_{n_{0}}^{n_{0}'}\) where \(n_{0}, n_{0}'\) are associated to the incoming and outgoing segments.
-This matrix is a scalar matrix